All Episodes

 There is hate going on in the Edwards home.

-I mean, everybody's mean and can't be, and they don't have the maturity yet to know, and they uh and it's it's entirely possible that the son of a rich guy could run around and be making fun of poor people by saying, How dare you buy your kids at Walmart when the kids' family may be able to only afford to go there.
+And it's entirely possible that the son of a rich guy could run around and be making fun of poor people by saying, how dare you buy your cues at Walmart when the kids' family may be able to only afford to go there.

-Um, but still, this six-year-old doesn't know diddly squat about Walmart unless he's hearing it from his parents.
+But still, this six-year-old doesn't know diddly squat about Walmart unless he's hearing it from his parents.

 And that's the thing that nobody is talking about in this story.

-All right, let's let's um oh no, no, no.
+All right, let's, let's, oh, no, no, no.

-I got one more companion story to this, and it is a story from um our affiliate there, WRAF.
+And it is a story from our affiliate there, WRAF.

-Uh the PlayStation 3 gaming console doesn't go on sale until Friday today, but people are already lining up to buy it.
+The PlayStation 3 gaming console doesn't go on sale until Friday today, but people are already lining up to buy it.

-The line started forming just before noon on Wednesday.
+Outside one Cary, North Carolina store, the line started forming just before noon on Wednesday.

-Uh and gamers and people trying to make a buck are going to great lengths to get their hands on the latest electronic craze.
+And gamers and people trying to make a buck are going to great lengths to get their hands on the latest electronic craze.

-Now, what this story is about is the guy who lives in the uh they call it the triangle area down there, and and uh he just this guy ran rings around the Breck girl in getting a PlayStation 3 and caring for the poorest among us.
+And he just, this guy ran rings around the Brett girl in getting a PlayStation 3 and caring for the poorest among us.

-What did the Bret girl do?
+What did the Brett girl do?

-The Bret girl gets hold of a schlub volunteer, calls up, tries to get in front of the line, while Walmart knows exactly what Edwards' position on their business and their company is.
+The Brett girl gets hold of a schlub volunteer, calls up, tries to get in front of the line.

-This guy went down to the homeless shelter to a homeless shelter.
+This guy went down to the homeless shelter, to a homeless shelter.

 This guy is an entrepreneur, shows true care for the poor by finding ways to appeal out of his own self-interest.